-When you file for cancellation of debts and your debt is canceled, the lender will generally report the canceled debt to you and the IRS on Form 1099-C (Cancellation of Debt).
+When your debt is canceled, the lender will generally report the canceled debt to you and the IRS on Form 1099-C (Cancellation of Debt).
+However, the IRS requires lenders to file the form only when canceled debts amount to $600 or more.
 Form 1099-C must be sent to you by the end of the tax year, which is Jan.
 31. The form should include all the pertinent information regarding the canceled debt, including the original amount of the debt and the amount you paid.
 The lender has until the end of February to send a copy of Form 1099-C to the IRS.

 Once you receive Form 1099-C, make sure you carefully review all the amounts listed on it.
 If you believe some of the information listed on the form is incorrect, you should promptly get in touch with the lender to correct such information.
 If the lender does not correct the information on Form 1099-C, you should report the amount on your tax return and also attach an explanation about why the lender’s information is incorrect.

-If you are aware of a cancellation of debts during the applicable tax year but did not receive Form 1099-C, you should list any such debt on your tax return.
+If you are aware of canceled debt during the applicable tax year but did not receive Form 1099-C, you should list any such debt on your tax return.
 On the other hand, you may have received Form 1099-C even while the creditor is still trying to collect the debt or before the debt is actually canceled.
 If you are not sure, you should contact the lender or the creditor to verify the status of your debt and whether it has been canceled.

 Not all canceled debt is considered taxable income.
+Tax treatment of your debt will largely depend on the type of debt, how you acquired it, and your particular circumstances.
 Listed below are several examples of exceptions and exclusions to treating the canceled debt as taxable income.
 If you are not sure whether your canceled debt qualifies, you should consult a tax professional.

 There are several exceptions to including canceled debt as taxable income.
 Those exceptions include: